Graylog2/documentation/pages/plugins/event_notifications.rst

 **public EventNotificationConfigEntity toContentPackEntity(EntityDescriptorIds entityDescriptorIds)**

-If content-pack support is desired this methode is called to transfer a notification to a content pack entity.
+If content-pack support is desired this method is called to transfer a notification to a content pack entity.

 Take a look at the examples for more details on this.